Group invariant operators and some applications on norm-attaining theory: Introduction

 \section{Introduction}

-The notion of group invariant mappings has been considered, in different forms, for more than a century, and much longer if we consider the specific case of symmetric mappings; for instance, symmetric multilinear mappings between Banach spaces as in \cite{Dineen, F1, Ryan_thesis}.
-Despite of that, group invariant mappings for a general case in the context of infinite dimensional analysis has not been studied much in detail until recently (for some results in this direction, we invite the reader to look at the references \cite{AFGM, AFM, AGPZ,F,FGJM}).
-Our interest here is to study the set of mappings that are invariant under the action of a topological group $G$ of invertible bounded linear operators from a Banach space $X$ into itself.
-The topology of the group will be the natural topology endowed by the relative topology of the Banach space of bounded linear operators.
+The concept of group invariant mappings has been studied in various forms for over a century, and much longer if we consider the specific case of symmetric mappings, such as symmetric multilinear mappings between Banach spaces, \cite{Dineen, F1, Ryan_thesis}.
+Despite this, group invariant mappings for a general case in the context of infinite dimensional analysis has not been thoroughly studied until recently (for some results in this direction, we invite the reader to look at the references \cite{AFGM, AFM, AGPZ,F,FGJM}).
+Our interest here is to study the set of mappings that are invariant under the action of a topological group $G$ of invertible bounded linear operators on a Banach space $X$.
+The group will be naturally endowed with the relative topology of the Banach space of bounded linear operators.

-In other words, our focus is on geometric properties of group invariant linear continuous functionals and operators.
-The Hanh-Banach separation theorem and the Bishop-Phelps theorem are, out of any doubt, two of the most relevant results in Geometry of Banach Spaces.
-The first result, which is the basis of many geometric and analytic results, provides minimal sufficient conditions to ensure that a point can be separated from a closed convex set by a linear continuous functional.
-The second result shows that the set of norm-attaining continuous linear functionals is dense in the dual space.
-For deep discussions on these topics, we recomend \cite{BP, FHHMZ}.
+To be more specific, our focus is on geometric properties of group invariant linear continuous functionals and operators (see Definition \ref{def:G-inv} below).
+The Hahn-Banach separation theorem and the Bishop-Phelps theorem are, beyond any doubt, two of the most relevant results in the Geometry of Banach Spaces.
+The first result, which serves as the basis of many geometric and analytic results, provides minimal sufficient conditions for a point to be separated, by a linear continuous functional, from a closed convex set.
+The second result shows that the set of norm-attaining continuous linear functionals is always norm dense in the dual space, which has been an important tool in optimization theory.
+For deep discussions on these topics we recommend \cite{BP, FHHMZ}.

-Our goal in the present work has been twofold: on the one hand, we consider group invariant separation theorems motivated by the recent paper \cite{F}, where a version of the Hanh-Banach extension theorem for group invariant functionals was provided (see also \cite{AFM}); on the other hand, we consider the validity of relevant results in the theory of norm-attaining operators with the extra assumption that the involved operators are also group invariant (we refer the reader to \cite{acosta1, AAP, B, CS, G, JW, L, S, uhl, Z}).
+The purpose of this paper is twofold: on the one hand, we consider group invariant separation theorems motivated by the recent paper \cite{F}, where a version of the Hahn-Banach extension theorem for group invariant functionals was provided (see also \cite{AFM}); on the other hand, we consider the validity of relevant results in the theory of norm-attaining operators with the additional assumption that the involved operators are also group invariant.
+For background on the topic of norm-attaining operators, we refer the reader to the survey \cite{acosta_survey} and the references there in.